qulle/angular-13-dynamic-runtime-json-config/README.md

         return forkJoin([
             this.http.get(`${this.BASE_URI}/base.config.json?cache=${timestamp}`).pipe(
                 tap((baseConfig) => {
-                    // The spread operator is used to merge in changes in the config, otherwise it will use the default values.
+                    // The spread operator is used to merge in changes in the config, it will fall back to use the default values in the application if no properties are specified.
                     // This makes it possible to just specify the wanted parameters in the JSON-files and not the entire object. this.baseConfig = {
                         ...this.baseConfig,